cunyat/feeder-test/README.md

 ## Assumptions

+### SKUs format

+Tests doesn't specify if sku is case-sensitive, or if all characters must be uppercase (like in examples).

 ### Deduplication & "database" (`pkg/store`)
 It's obious we need some sort of storage in order to check for duplicates and finally count valid, duplicateds and bad skus.
 I decided to implement a simple in memory store.
 It keeps skus sorted to optimize searching for duplicates.